solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 const { signature, result } = await update(umi, {
   asset,
   collection,
-  newUpdateAuthority: updateAuthority("None")
+  newUpdateAuthority: updateAuthority("None"),
 }).sendAndConfirm(umi, { send: { commitment: "finalized" } });
 ```

-**Note**: any fields you don't include in the call to `updateV1` will stay the same, by design.
+**Note**: any fields you don't include in the call to `updateV1` will stay the
+same, by design.

 ### Lab

-In this lab, we'll go through the steps to create a Core Asset using the Metaplex Umi framework,
+In this lab, we'll go through the steps to create a Core Asset using the
-add the Asset to the Collection and update its metadata in subsequent transactions.
-By the end,
+Metaplex Umi framework, add the Asset to the Collection and update its metadata
-you will have a basic understanding of how to use the Metaplex Umi and the `mpl-core` SDK to
+in subsequent transactions.
+By the end, you will have a basic understanding of
+how to use the Metaplex Umi and the `mpl-core` SDK to interact with digital
-interact with digital assets on Solana.
+assets on Solana.

 #### Part 1: Creating an Core collection